wp-plugins/tag-sticky-post/README.txt

 4. The post dashboard indicating which entries are tag sticky posts

 == Changelog ==

+= 1.2 =
+* Introducing support for multiple tags in the querying string.
+So if your URL contains `tag/tag1+tag2+tag3` and a post is tagged in that set, it will be highlighted.
+* Added several private helper functions to impropve code readability
+* Improved the meta data serialization process by refactoring the code

 = 1.1.2 =
 * Removing the custom.css support as it was causing issues with other plugin upgrades.
 Will be restored later, if requested.